Bandwidth/bandwidth.github.io/mfa/errors.md

 # HTTP Errors when using MFA {#top}

-Bandwidth will respond with HTTP error codes when there are any issues with .
+Bandwidth will respond with HTTP error codes when there are any issues with Multi-Factor Authentication endpoints.
 Any `4xx` or `5xx` HTTP response code will not be billed.
 All of the errors except for `401` and `403` have a similar response format.
 Unifying all of the responses is in the works, so be sure to keep checking the page for updates!

 ## Overview